baharsener/baharsener.github.io/index.md

-# About Me
 I am a doctoral candidate specializing in cognitive development.
 I am particularly interested in how we develop uniquely human abilities, such as the ability to think about abstract concepts.
 I have a passion for exploring how language interacts with thought, and how our cultural experiences may influence the development of various cognitive processes.
 I work with infants, children and adults to unveil insights into memory, language, and abstract thought.
 I also employ a diverse range or research methods, primarily using eye-tracking and behavioral paradigms.
 My primary goal is to apply my background in cognitive development to contribute to our understanding of the capacities of the mind.

-Currently, I am a experimental psychology PhD candidate at the University of Washington, advised by [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
-In my free time, I like to practice guitar, lift weights, watch a lot of movies and try new cooking techniques!
+Currently, I am an experimental psychology PhD candidate at the University of Washington, advised by [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
+In my free time, I like to practice guitar, lift weights, watch a lot of movies, and try new cooking techniques!

 ## Research
-Current Projects
+**Current Projects**

  * Temporal Memory
 Examining the relationship between the development of spatial representations of time and temporal binding component of episodic memory in early childhood.